leque/gauche-mode/README.md

 ## Features

-* syntax highlighting for regexps
+* syntax highlighting for regexps, char-sets, etc.
 * info-look for the reference manual
 * indentation for Gauche-specific syntaxes